cybertec-postgresql/ora_migrator/README.md

 ### function `oracle_catchup_table' ###

-Copies data that have changed in an Oracle table since the last replication catch-up to PostgreSQL.
+Copies data that have changed during a certain time interval from an Oracle table to PostgreSQL.

 This requires that `oracle_replication_start` has created the required objects and that the data migration has finished.